 The emergence of streamlined recumbent bikes and their superiority over conventional bicycles upset the body that oversees cycle racing to such an extent that it banned them.
 That was over 80 years ago, and the UCI is still cross with velomobiles for being faster and more efficient than upright cycles.
 The enduring ban on recumbents may well be tied up with the economics of racing: bicycle sport is big business and big business is a powerful lobbying force.
 Had the UCI taken a more open-minded approach to recumbent velomobiles, and some representatives of the racing body made the case a time that they should be embraced, it’s highly likely that many more cyclists today would recumbents.

-It was against this chequered history that a entrepreneur in 1980s Britain made a valiant attempt to bring a velomobile to the masses.
-If you’re old enough to remember to remember the Sinclair C5, you’ll know that the battery-powered recumbent trike became a byword for disaster.
+It was against this chequered history that a British entrepreneur in the 1980s made a valiant attempt to bring a velomobile to the masses.
+If you’re old enough to remember the Sinclair C5, you’ll know the battery-powered recumbent trike became a byword for disaster.
 Like so many doomed projects across the ages, the C5 was ahead of its time – it assumed there was a market for a quiet and environmentally friendly vehicle that posed no threat to other cyclists and pedestrians.

 The forward-thinking three-wheeler’s handling characteristics were praised by reviewers.
 The Guardian described it as ‘very easy to master once you have become familiar with the under-thigh handlebar steering and the semi-recumbent driving position with feet on bicycle-type pedals‘, while the Daily Express wrote that the C5 was ‘stable, comfortable and easy to handle‘.